ItalyPaleAle/WithBlueInk/_posts/2016-01-09-create-a-rhel-6-image-for-microsoft-azure.md

     # If yum responds with an error, then NetworkManager was already uninstalled and it's safe to continue.
     $ yum remove NetworkManager

 During the installation procedure, we set up the network service to start automatically at boot.
-If you did not check the appropriate box, you can make sure of this by running:
+You can make sure of this by running:

     $ chkconfig network on